-What is Hard about Learning Revit?
+What is Hard About Learning Revit?

 Each learner is unique in terms of the challenges they’ll encounter while learning Revit.
-Generally speaking, Revit is considered a relatively difficult tool to learn in comparison to other design programs because it has a complicated interface and many functionalities to study.
+Generally speaking, Revit is considered a relatively difficult tool to learn compared to other design programs because it has a complicated interface and many functionalities to study.
 Revit’s interface has many features, tools, and functions that some individuals, particularly novices, may find overwhelming at first.

 How Can I Make Learning Revit Easier?